BRIT School: History

-In 2012, the school expanded acquiring part of the former Selhurst High School building next door.
-Three new courses, Production Arts, Interactive Digital Design (now known as Digital Arts) and Community Arts Practise (now Applied Theatre) were introduced to coincide with this.
-There are currently 1400 plus Students on roll.
-The school's former principal Sir Nick Williams was knighted in the New Years Honours List 2013 for services to education.
+In 2012, in a £5 million expansion, the school acquired and renovated part of the adjacent former Selhurst High School building.
+Three new courses, Production Arts, Interactive Digital Design (now known as Digital Arts) and Community Arts Practise (now Applied Theatre) were introduced.

+Former principal Sir Nick Williams was knighted in the 2013 New Year Honours for services to education.